davidwhogg/TheThresher/README.md

 Luck isn't a factor when you are using **The Thresher**.

-While we recognize that you have other options available for your fast-camera imaging solution needs, *We Don't Throw Away Data (tm)*.
+You have taken lots of very fast imaging (think "lucky imaging"), hoping for good seeing.
+What to do with your data?
+The great advantage of **The Thresher** is that *We Don't Throw Away Data (tm)*.
+Our goal is to deliver the signal-to-noise contained in the entire data set, but at the resolution of the best images in the data set.

 ### Authors